NIKHIL-RATHORE/NIKHIL-RATHORE/README.md

 - 👋 Hi, I’m @NIKHIL-RATHORE
-- 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning skills to make creative dashboards
+- 🌱 I’m currently learning skills to make creative dashboards and dsa problem solving skills.
-- 💞️ I’m looking to collaborate on Analyst role
 - 📫 How to reach me https://www.linkedin.com/in/nikhil-rathore-60613a223/
 <!---
 NIKHIL-RATHORE/NIKHIL-RATHORE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.